FrancoStino/vscode-syncing-all/README.md

     * **Always overwrite** local settings.
     * Automatically `install, update` and `remove` extensions.
-    * You can download settings from `a public Gist`, such as your friend's VSCode settings, [check out here](#getting-started) for more details.
+    * You can download settings from `a shared Google Drive folder`, such as your friend's VSCode settings, [check out here](#getting-started) for more details.
     * You can `exclude some VSCode User Settings and Extensions` from being downloaded, [check out the VSCode User Settings](#vscode-user-settings) for more details.

 Besides, you can [set up a proxy](#proxy-settings) to accelerate the synchronization.
 And of course, you can turn on the [auto-sync](#auto-sync-settings) to simplify the synchronization :).